The NFV hype is omnipresent.

 Is it hype or is there substance?

-At Alianza we’re big supporters of the NFV movement and believe it is the only way to deliver telecommunications services in a way that is not only reliable and stable, but also agile, flexible and innovative.
+At Alianza, we’re big supporters of the NFV movement and believe it is the only way to deliver telecommunications services in a way that is not only reliable and stable but also agile, flexible, and innovative.
 Plus it allows us to deliver it all at a much lower price point than hardware solutions could ever dream of.
-In fact our complete Alianza platform has been over 90% software from the beginning, which has allowed us to lead the pack in availability, scalability and features.
+In fact, our complete Alianza platform has been over 90% software from the beginning, which has allowed us to lead the pack in availability, scalability, and features.

 My presentation at the Software Telco Congress show focused on the ability of a cloud provider, like Alianza, to deliver telecommunications features to service providers in a reliable and elastic manner (easily scales up or down to meet demand), but also in a way that removes the risk from the service provider and dramatically lowers their overall cost to offer voice services.
 NFV is a starting point for the evolution of the network guts, but business model transformation is needed too.
 Ryan’s presentation will dive deeper into that notion.

-With the Alianza Cloud Voice Platform a service provider has no upfront CAPEX costs (no hardware to purchase), no additional OPEX (no expensive engineers to hire) and only pays for what they use: success-based SaaS model at its finest.
+With the Alianza Cloud Voice Platform, a service provider has no upfront CAPEX costs (no hardware to purchase), no additional OPEX (no expensive engineers to hire), and only pays for what they use: success-based SaaS model at its finest.
 The net result is a competitive price point that is typically much less than what a service provider would pay to do it themselves.

 We still see many service providers in the industry feeling like a voice platform is something they need to build in-house.
 This sentiment was understandable ten, and even five years ago, but now, with the general acceptance that outsourcing to the cloud is a superior business model, there is no reason for a service provider to re-invent the wheel and go it alone (see our whitepaper: Service Provider VoIP – Next Gen is the Cloud).
 We view this as a hosted NFV approach to VoIP.

-Hot topics at the show included virtualization, with a definite trend towards moving everything, including soft-switches, database and even media-servers onto virtual machines.
+Hot topics at the show included virtualization, with a definite trend towards moving everything, including soft-switches, databases, and even media servers onto virtual machines.
 Network routers and switches, and even SBCs, are becoming more and more viable candidates for running in software on top of COTS (Commodity Off the Shelf) hardware.
 Alianza has been running the majority of its infrastructure inside virtual machines for years but only recently has the technology been available to move and manage all these virtual machines into the cloud running a cloud-based software like OpenStack.
 Alianza is also moving aggressively down the path of moving the last few remaining pieces of our platform that are still in hardware into software.